About Pagan Christianity and the constructive sequel Reimagining Church.

 Compiled by T. Black, Feb.
 2011

 Pagan Christianity released in 2008.
-The book debuted hitting #11 on Amazon.com (out of all books).
-Today, interest in the book is still very strong as it’s often rated the #1 book in Ecclesiology (Amazon) and regularly appears on Tyndale’s top 10 best-seller lists.
+The book debuted hitting #11 on Amazon.com (out of all 7 million books).
+Since then, the book has often ranked #1 in Ecclesiology (on Amazon) and has regularly appeared on Tyndale’s top 10 best-seller list.

 Take some time on this page.
 It contains incisive interviews with Frank and George about the content of the book.
 It also contains public debates with scholars as well as scores of specific questions, objections, and critiques along with responses from the authors.